wp-plugins/statpress-reloaded/readme.txt

 *Version 1.5.11 (05.02.2009)*

 * Only a small correction in the Readme, as there was some _really_ misleading detail in the Installation section.
 * Updated Definitions

+*Version 1.5.12 (23.02.2009)*

+* Added addiotional options to the search limits
+* Updated Definitions